 Detailed indexes appear on the first page of each section.

 The general guidelines and ethical standards in this policy manual apply to all students who work on publications at WKU under the supervision of the Office of Student Publications.
 Each publication should develop its own operating procedures and job descriptions.

 To work at WKU Student Publications, a person must be a full-time student or must be taking all of the hours needed to complete graduation requirements.
+Graduate students with a graduate assistantship are prohibited from working at Student Publications, in addition to their assistantship, by the university.
 All staff members must be in good standing with the university; anyone on academic probation shall be suspended until demonstrating a level of academic progress satisfactory to his or her area’s student leader and adviser.
 No one on probationary status may be paid.

 The editor-in-chief of each publication (College Heights Herald and Talisman) is selected by the Student Publications Committee, based on a formal application and interview.
 Upon approval by the Student Publications Committee, the editor will select other editorial staff members, in consultation with advisers and the Director of Student Publications.
 The top student leader on each of our business-side operations (Cherry Creative and Student Publications Advertising) are selected by the operation’s adviser on the professional staff in consultation with the Director of Student Publications.